discourse/discourse-akismet/README.md

 Just follow our [Install a Plugin](https://meta.discourse.org/t/install-a-plugin/19157) howto, using `git clone https://github.com/discourse/discourse-akismet.git` as the plugin command.

+Once you've installed it make sure to add your akismet key under site settings.
+You can also add it using a `DISCOURSE_AKISMET_API_KEY` environment variable.

 ## Development Setup

 Do the following